Associate of Arts in Business Studies

 A business degree is one of the most sought-after degrees, preparing students for career opportunities in both the public and private sectors.
 From marketing and accounting to management and information technology, no other college in the country offers the depth of experience in teaching students with learning differences.
 Landmark College has a long and successful record of preparing students with learning differences to gain access to four-year degree programs and creating a foundation for a career in business.

-Our goal is to prepare you to be an independent thinker with the skills necessary to analyze information to make sound decisions based on data and projections.
-Our degree will ensure that you develop the skills to:
+Our goal is to prepare students to be independent thinkers with the skills necessary to analyze information to make sound decisions based on data and projections.

 All business majors must complete the General Education Core, which provides a balanced exposure to the liberal arts, including English, arts and humanities, the sciences, and the social sciences.